NelleV/practical-sessions/TP02_model_selection/TP02a_double_descent.md

 validation data, enabling us to plot validation curves and observe overfitting and underfitting patterns.

-1. Generate data from the model describe above, using $N=15$.
-Plot the function and the data points.
+1. Generate data from the model describe above, using $N=15$: first, sample x randomly from [-1, 1].
+Then apply the function $y(x)$ on the samples drawn.

+   Plot the function y(x) and the sampled data points.

 ![](images/sampling_data.png)